Roee-Bar/Aqua-s-Home-Assignment-Coding-Exercise/README.md

    - The sum must be divisible by 10

 ### Israeli Phone Validation
-1. Validates phone numbers match Israeli formats (05X-XXXXXXX, 05X XXXXXXX, 05XXXXXXXX)
+1. Validates phone numbers match Israeli formats:
+   - Standard format: 05X-XXXXXXX or 05XXXXXXXX (10 digits starting with 05)
+   - International format with leading 972:
+     - 972-5X-XXXXXXX (12 digits, with 0 after country code)
+     - 9725XXXXXXXX (11 digits, without 0 after country code)
-2. Uses a regular expression to check the pattern
+2. Uses string manipulation and conditional logic to check these patterns

 ## Features